clartaq/cwiki/resources/private/md/Markdown_Help.md

 ## Images <a name="images"></a> ##

 ```
-Here's our logo (hover to see the title text):
+Here's a logo from the [Markdown Here](https://github.com/adam-p/markdown-here) site, where I cribbed most of this help text from (hover to see the title text):

 Inline-style:
 ![alt text](https://github.com/adam-p/markdown-here/raw/master/src/common/images/icon48.png "Logo Title Text 1")